rpuch/rpuch.github.io/_posts/2022-01-30-instantiating-uninstantiatable.md

 1. The class must be `Serializable`
 2. Its deepest non-serializable superclass must have a no-arg constructor

-So, are we doomed to obey the Java Serialization restrictions (or forget about instantiation if there no-arg constructor is not present)?
+So, are we doomed to obey the Java Serialization restrictions (or forget about instantiation if a no-arg constructor is not present)?

 Fortunately, no. We still haven't tried the most powerful tool of all.